Who do I contact for help?

 Please note that this is only a voicemail line; we aren’t staffing that number, and it doesn’t escalate your issue.
 More information can be found here.

 Please note that DASA Tech is in the process of developing a set of Service Standards that will more clearly define how we handle these situations.
-We are exploring the implementation of an “on call” model to ensure that we have support in place 24/7/365.
+The most important part of this kind of support is clear communication well in advance of your event.

 Well, more or less the same.
 DASA Tech has what we call a Service Desk, and that term comes from a set of best practices for IT support.
 OIT calls their operation a “Help Desk” – the two are very similar.
 While our Service Desk staff and the rest of DASA Tech do work closely with OIT and their Help Desk, we are two separation organizations.